Language: EN

 1.1.2 - Bugfix

-Now more time passes, and you want to add more functionalities.
-But, this time, you are going to make significant changes that break compatibility with the previous version.
+Now even more time passes, and you want to add more features.
+But this time, you are going to make important changes that break compatibility with the previous version.

-In that case, you increment the MAJOR version, and both MINOR and PATCH return to zero.
+In that case, I increment the MAJOR version, and both MINOR and PATCH reset to zero.

-I have said several times that the criterion for defining whether it is a MAJOR or MINOR version is if it breaks compatibility.
-But what does it mean to “break compatibility”.
-Let’s see it in more detail with an example.
+I have said several times that the criterion for defining whether it is a MAJOR or MINOR version is whether it breaks compatibility.
+But what does “breaking compatibility” mean?
+Let’s look at it in more detail with an example.

-Imagine that you have made a library that generates QR codes.
-The syntax for generating the codes is very simple, you just pass the text you want inside the QR, and the path where to save the generated QR.
+Imagine you have created a library that generates QR codes.
+The syntax for generating the codes is very simple; you just pass the text you want inside the QR and the path where to save the generated QR.

 // v1.0